eric574/TensorFlow-Deep-Dream/README.md

 # TensorFlow-Deep-Dream
-TensorFlow Deep Dream using a Convolutional Neural Network
+Implementation of TensorFlow Deep Dream using a Convolutional Neural Network